4,000 – 700 BCE

 Structures of the Earlier Bronze Age include round barrows that are probably represented by the many ring ditches that have been recorded in aerial photography in the vicinity of the Magnesian Limestone ridge near Doncaster.
 It is highly likely that a concentration of barrows once existed on the narrow ridge where Doncaster itself is located, as evidenced by the occasional recovery of the aforementioned collared urns and other high status artefacts probably connected with burials, by construction workers in the urban area.
 The recent developer funded excavations of ring ditches mentioned earlier adds weight to the interpretation of these ring ditches as belonging to former round barrows of the period.

-Cup marked and cup and ring marked stones are also often in evidence at the aforementioned locations, although the best known examples are those from Ecclesall Wood in the Sheaf Valley (Barnatt and Robinson 2003).
-These enigmatic features, which might well have their origins as early as the fourth millenium BC (Waddington 2007) have only been recorded in limited numbers in South Yorkshire.
-They have been recorded in considerable numbers in the vicinity of Rombalds and Baildon Moors in nearby West Yorkshire (Boughey 2016).
-This is indicative of a possible regional difference, although the recently documented cup-marked stone from Ewden Valley (SMR MSY 13354; Figure 3), leaves open the possibility that once again, at least a contributory factor in the disparity is due to insufficient research in South Yorkshire.
+Cup-marked and cup & ring marked stones are also often in evidence at the aforementioned locations, although the best known examples are those from Ecclesall Wood in the Sheaf Valley (Barnatt and Robinson 2003).
+These enigmatic features, which might well have their origins in the fourth millennium BC (Waddington 2007) are now being recorded in increasing numbers in South Yorkshire (Garton 2015; Cockrell 2020; Cockrell in press; Cockrell forthcoming B).
+They are likely to be comparable to those recorded in considerable numbers in the vicinity of Rombalds and Baildon Moors in nearby West Yorkshire (Boughey 2016).
+The recently documented cup-marked stone from Ewden Valley (SMR 5782; Figure 3), conveys well the character of the new data.

 It is possible that many of the small features alluded to above relate to the Late Bronze Age rather than earlier.
 Our very poor understanding either of the precise sequence or even the actual extent of the aforementioned is indicative of how important it is that this well preserved and extensive, but fragile, resource is subjected to detailed and systematic study.